ka411/RAG-System-with-n8n/README.md

 Persist vector store in a database (Pinecone, Weaviate, etc.) instead of in-memory.

-Extend to support multiple file formats (DOCX, XLSX, etc.).
+Support multiple file formats (e.g., DOCX, XLSX).

 Deploy chatbot to Slack, Teams, or a web interface.